mascarenhas/alien/doc/alien.md

 can see above.

 Another way to specify types is by passing a table to *func:types*.
-The array part of this table shoudl have one item for each parameter, and you can also pass two hash keys, *ret*, the function's return type (defaults to `int` as usual), and *abi*, the function's calling convention (useful for Windows, where you can specify "stdcall" as the ABI for `__stdcall` functions.
+The array part of this table should have one item for each parameter, and you can also pass two hash keys, *ret*, the function's return type (defaults to `int` as usual), and *abi*, the function's calling convention (useful for Windows, where you can specify "stdcall" as the ABI for `__stdcall` functions.
 The default ABI is always "default", and all systems